-I am a college professor who teaches Psychology, English, and College Success courses.
-I have several years of experience working for non-profit and state social service agencies.
-I have a bachelor’s degree with dual majors in Psychology and Social work from Houston Baptist University, a Master of Arts degree in Psychology from Texas Southern University, and a Master of Liberal Arts degree from Houston Baptist University.
-I am currently working toward my Doctor of Education degree in Community Care and Counseling with an emphasis in Traumatology at Liberty University – Online.
+Ms. Binkley-Webb is a college professor who teaches psychology and college success courses.
+She has also taught college level English and communication courses.
+She has several years of experience working for non-profit and state social service agencies.
+Ms. Binkley-Webb holds a bachelor’s degree with dual majors in psychology and social work from Houston Baptist University, a Master of Arts in psychology from Texas Southern University, and a Master of Liberal Arts from Houston Baptist University.
+She is currently working toward a Doctor of Education in community care and counseling with an emphasis in traumatology at Liberty University.

 Many years ago, I saw a posting for a position with the first FBI human trafficking division.
 I was disturbed because I had not realized beforehand that this modern-day slavery existed, so I applied.
 However, at the time, my sons were young, and I was hesitant, so I withdrew my application.
 In 2013, my youngest son married and moved out.
 Afterwards, God said to me, “Your sons are grown and gone.”
 I knew, in that moment, that it was time.
 I worked to put together a group of like-minded people, and the Restoration Life Project was created.

 Ms. Daniels holds a Bachelor of Science degree in sociology and has over 25 years of service in social and public work.

 As a Christian, I believe that God calls us out of our comfort zones to help those in need.
 When I heard about the Restoration Life Project, I decided to get involved because it was out of my comfort zone.
 In my boldness to step out, I am determined to make a difference.